Properties and Bounds of Option Prices¶

 Monotonicity in Volatility¶

 Economic intuition: Higher volatility increases the probability of large moves.
-For options (with capped downside but unlimited upside), this increases value.
+For options (capped downside, unlimited upside) this increases value.

 Monotonicity in Strike¶